-18. Effective planning for services requires good information to inform decision making.
+Effective planning for services requires good information to inform decision making.
 It is recognised that this is limited in Worcestershire and improvement in this area is one of the key priorities of this strategy.

-What is known is:
+3.1 What is known is:

-- 19. The majority of children with autism spectrum conditions in Worcestershire are educated in mainstream settings some are placed in specialist base provision and 25% are in special schools provision - 20.
-20% of the total places commissioned by the Council in out of area placements are for children and young people with autism spectrum conditions - 21.
-Approximately 1% of the adult population in Worcestershire live with autism spectrum conditions, or 3,350 adults.
-This figure is not expected to rise over the coming years. - 22.
-According to data from the National Autistic Society, between 44% and 52% of people with autism spectrum conditions have a learning disability. - 23.
-Only 15% of adults with autism spectrum conditions are in employment - 24.
-At least one in three adults with autism spectrum conditions is experiencing severe mental health difficulties due to a lack of support.
+- 3.1.1 The majority of children with autism spectrum conditions in Worcestershire are educated in mainstream settings some are placed in specialist base provision and 25% are in special schools provision - 3.1.2 20% of the total places commissioned by the Council in out of area placements are for children and young people with autism spectrum conditions - 3.1.3 Approximately 1% of the adult population in Worcestershire live with autism spectrum conditions, or 3,350 adults.
+This figure is not expected to rise over the coming years. - 3.1.4 According to data from the National Autistic Society, between 44% and 52% of people with autism spectrum conditions have a learning disability. - 3.1.5 Only 15% of adults with autism spectrum conditions are in employment.
+Further research by Autism West Midlands suggests that 79% of people with autism on out-of-work benefits want to work and 26% of graduates with autism are unemployed compared to just 4% of graduates as a whole. - 3.1.6 At least one in three adults with autism spectrum conditions is experiencing severe mental health difficulties due to a lack of support.